hawkw/thingbuf/README.md

 With the `std` feature disabled, `thingbuf` will depend only on `libcore`.
 This means that APIs that require dynamic memory allocation will not be enabled.
 Statically allocated [channels][static-mpsc] and [queues][static-queue] are
-available for code without a memory allocator.
+available for code without a memory allocator, if the `static` feature flag is enabled.

 However, if a memory allocator _is_ available, `#![no_std]` code can also enable the `alloc` feature flag to depend on `liballoc`: